hugaped/MBNMAtime/cran-comments.md

 The following ERRORs have been addressed:

-* Error in loadNamespace(x) : there is no package called ‘lspline’
-* Error in loadNamespace(x) : there is no package called ‘igraph’
+* Error(s) in re-building vignettes - There is no package ...
-* Error in loadNamespace(x) : there is no package called ‘crayon’
+* Error in loadNamespace(x) : there is no package called ‘scales’

 There is one NOTE:

+* NOTE
-* NOTE New submission - Package was archived on CRAN
+  - New submission - Package was archived on CRAN
+  - Possibly misspelled words in DESCRIPTION - I confirm that these words are not mispelled

 ## Test environments